Burnt Bridge Creek

 Burnt Bridge Creek is a 13 mi stream flowing for most of its length within the city of Vancouver in the U.S. state of Washington.
 It begins as drainage from field ditches near the unincorporated community of Orchards, east of the city.
 The creek flows generally west to Vancouver Lake.
 The lake drains to Lake River, which empties into the Columbia River about 11 mi downstream of the city.

 For its first 8 mi, the creek follows a combination of natural and artificial channels, then continues along a small canyon for the rest of its course.
 The creek receives water from Cold Creek, its largest tributary, as well as Peterson Creek, Burton Channel, and an unnamed stream.

 Watershed and water quality

 Burnt Bridge Creek drains 28 mi2 of mostly urban land.
 Only 4 percent of the basin is forested, whereas 23 percent is devoted to fields, pastures, and shrubland, and 73 percent has been developed for urban use.

 The water quality of surface streams in the basin range from "poor" to "very poor".
 Burnt Bridge Creek does not meet the Washington Department of Ecology standards for fecal coliform bacteria, temperature, acidity, and levels of dissolved oxygen.
-Despite the degraded habitat, the lowermost part of the creek supports coho salmon, rainbow trout and steelhead are also present.
+Despite the degraded habitat, the lowermost part of the creek supports coho salmon, rainbow trout and steelhead.